WUSTL-Biol4220/home/labs/lab_02.md

 ## 2. Working with the filesystem

 We'll learn more about manipulating filesystems here.
-For this part of the lecture, we will create a
+For this part of the lecture, we will create, access, manipulation, and remove filesystem objects.

 Enter the `labs` directory, make a directory called `lab_02`, and enter the directory.